Apple’s 2017 MacBook Pro Could Satisfy The Naysayers

 “Apple launched a new series of MacBook Pro laptops this fall, and Consumer Reports’ labs have just finished evaluating them.
 The laptops did very well in measures of display quality and performance, but in terms of battery life, we found that the models varied dramatically from one trial to another.”

-The article added that that tests revealed as little as 3.5 hours of battery life and, as a result, the new MacBook Pro series is the first not to receive recommended ratings from Consumer Reports.
-However after many MacBook Pro owners and others said the tests could be inaccurate, the magazine did “another test” and finally gave the MacBook Pro series their approval.
+The article added that that tests revealed as little as 3.5 hours of battery life, and as a result, the new MacBook Pro series is the first not to receive recommended ratings from Consumer Reports.
+However, after many MacBook Pro owners and others said the tests could be inaccurate, the magazine did “another test” and finally gave the MacBook Pro series their approval.

 “Consumer Reports has now finished retesting the battery life on Apple’s new MacBook Pro laptops, and our results show that a software update released by Apple on January 9 fixed problems we’d encountered in earlier testing.”

-The article notes, with the updated software, the three MacBook Pros that were tested all ran well.
+As the article notes, with the updated software, the three MacBook Pros that were tested all ran well.
 One model even ran 18.75 hours on a charge.
-Still, many thought it was Consumer Reports who had it wrong in the first place, not Apple.
+Many thought it was Consumer Reports who had it wrong in the first place, not Apple.

 Still, that hasn’t stopped people wishing that the new MacBook Pros could feel like actual pros.
-However, according to Business Insider, their wishes may turn true in 2017.
+However, according to Business Insider, their wishes may become true in 2017.

 “Now it seems as if Apple is poised to correct many of the biggest complaints about the new MacBook Pro with new models expected to launch in 2017, according to a research note from KGI Securities analyst Ming-Chi Kuo published on Friday and seen by Business Insider,” says columnist Kif Leswing.

-It appears that Apple will use Intel’s latest Kaby Lake processors, which not only save battery life, but boost performance as well.
+It appears that Apple will use Intel’s latest Kaby Lake processors, which not only save battery life but boost performance as well.
 Apple is also expected to release a model that uses 32GB of RAM.
 After an article on Mac Rumors about the same topic, some commenters aren’t exactly thrilled.

 “I have yet to utilize the full 16gb of RAM… Sure 32gb will be cool, more of a bragging right,” says BiteSizeThumb.